 - $43 million to facilitate protection of new reserve areas

 - $120 million over 15 years, including an initial payment of $20 million to identify and fund appropriate regional development projects

 - $7 million per annum ongoing to manage new reserves

-The Australian Government welcomed the new relationship between industry, union and environmental organisations to develop the Tasmanian forests statement of principles to lead to an agreement, as a positive step toward balancing the conservation and sustainable development and management of Tasmania’s forest resources.
+In December 2010, some Tasmanian forestry industry representatives, a union and some environmental organisations developed the Tasmanian forests statement of principles to lead to an agreement as a step toward balancing conservation and sustainable development and management of Tasmania’s forest resources.

-To support the Statement of principles, the Australian Government worked with the Tasmanian Government to undertake an initial due diligence assessment and jointly appointed an independent facilitator, Mr Bill Kelty AC, to work with the signatories to develop an implementation plan.
+To support the statement of principles, the then Australian Government worked with the then Tasmanian Government to undertake an initial due diligence assessment and jointly appointed an independent facilitator, Mr Bill Kelty AC, to work with the signatories to develop an implementation plan.

 The Australian Government tabled the interim report from Mr Bill Kelty in the Australian Parliament on 5 April 2011.

 The due diligence assessment included the preparation of a report by the Cooperative Research Centre for Forestry titled:

 - Socioeconomic impacts of forest industry change: a baseline study of the Tasmanian forest industry PDF [6.3 MB] *;

 - Evaluation of Wood Resource Scenarios relevant to the Tasmanian Forests Statement of Principles to lead to an Agreement – Final Report to Signatories PDF [1.9 MB] *.